SUPScientist/Advanced-Quantitative-Oceanography/python_installation_instructions.md

 Miniconda.
 While Anaconda is great (it has a nice interface and quickly downloads 1500+ libraries that you can just click on to use).
 It takes up a lot of disk space on libraries that aren't especially relevant for ocean sciences.
 With Miniconda you install the libraries that you want, this makes it smaller, and also more controlled.

-* download this [environment.yml](https://github.com/python4oceanography/ocean_python_tutorial/blob/master/environment.yml) to your working directory.
+* download the environment.yml file from [here](https://github.com/python4oceanography/ocean_python_tutorial/) by scrolling down until you see the file and right clicking on it.
+Save it to your working directory.
 We will use this later.
+You can also choose to 'clone' (see green button in upper right corner) the entire directory with all the tutorials to your computer.
+This is useful if you want to work offline and save all your work.

 * Install Miniconda:  Download Miniconda, Python 3.7 by clicking [here](https://docs.conda.io/en/latest/miniconda.html).
 Install the downloaded file.
+Instructions for [mac](https://www.cs.rpi.edu/academics/courses/fall16/cs1/python_environment/mac_install.html)

 # Open up an anaconda prompt
 * Windows:  From your start button, look for Anaconda, within that folder open 'Anaconda Prompt'.
 You are done, skip to next section on installing libraries.